-- Permanent dentures or fixed dentures use dental implants for stabilization.
-The most common type of fixed dentures are All-on-4 implants.
+• Permanent dentures or fixed dentures use dental implants for stabilization.
+The most common type of fixed dentures is All-on-4 implants.

-- Fixed dentures are more stable, comfortable and require less effort for maintaining their hygiene.
+• Fixed dentures are more stable and comfortable, and require less effort to maintain their hygiene.
 They also have a more natural appearance.

 What are the key differences between fixed dentures and conventional dentures?
 Here's everything you need to know.